selivan/selivan.github.io/cv/index.md

 # Summary

+*I am not looking for a new job now.*

 I like to create reliable well-automated systems, that require minimal manual maintenance.
 I prefer Linux technology stack, but know Windows as well.
 I am passionate about Open Source.

 # Contacts